kipricka/noskid.today-fedokey/misc/nskd-lbr/README.md

 #### `loadFromFile(file)`

-Load and verify a certificate from a PNG file.'
+Load and verify a certificate from a PNG file.

 **Parameters:**
 - `file` (`File`) - PNG certificate file from file input